vandit98/Autonomous-Explorer/README.md

 #### What is Autonomous Explorer?
 Autonomous Explorer is a project that involves building a rover that can autonomously explore its environment and reach its destination using Deep Reinforcement Learning techniques.
 The project uses ReactJS and ThreeJS for the frontend and FastAPI for backend integration.

-Neat cars allows you to draw a track, choose a starting point and watch the magic happen: the cars will drive themselves and constantly improve their driving skills.
+Our projcect allows you to draw a track, choose a starting point and watch the magic happen , how rover reach navigates to its path: the rover will drive themselves and constantly improve their driving skills.

 You will also be able to observe the Artificial Neural Network of the best car from the generation.